valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 *ICMP: echo reply sent, src 3.3.3.3, dst 192.168.12.2, topology BASE, dscp 0 topoid 0 *ICMP: echo reply sent, src 3.3.3.3, dst 192.168.12.2, topology BASE, dscp 0 topoid 0
 ```
 Review the "debug ip icmp" outputs on R1.
 R1 is unable to reach the destination 192.168.12.2.
-Since it doesn't havea route for it, traffic is dropped and host unreachable is returned to R3.
+Since it doesn't have a route for it, traffic is dropped and host unreachable is returned to R3.
 In the meantime, the ICMP echos sourced from R2 timeout.
 ```
 *ICMP: dst (192.168.12.2) host unreachable sent to 3.3.3.3 *ICMP: dst (192.168.12.2) host unreachable sent to 3.3.3.3